-Choosing the right club – All the clubs come with their own theming and energy, it can be difficult to decide which one to head to.
-My advise, look at the DJ’s playing whilst you are in Ibiza and head to the club with the type of music you like.
+Choosing the right club – All the clubs come with their own theming and energy, so it can be difficult to decide which one to head to.
+My advice, look at the DJs playing whilst you are in Ibiza and head to the club with the type of music you like.
 A bad DJ can make or break a good night out!
 Head to Ibiza Spotlight for a full Party Calendar and more info on the clubs.

 Best time to travel to Ibiza

-- June and August – the perfect time for parties and clubs.
+- June and August – are the perfect time for parties and clubs.

-- May, June and September – warm but cheaper times to visit
+- May, June, and September – are warm but cheaper times to visit

 - October to February – Avoid this time, these are the rainier and cooler months with many restaurants and bars closed during this time.